The Complete Guide to Oak Timber Framing in Scotland

 Is oak framing sustainable?

 Yes, oak is a renewable resource.
-When responsibly sourced, it is a highly sustainable construction material with low environmental impact.
+When responsibly sourced, it is a highly sustainable construction material with a low environmental impact.

 Do oak frames need special maintenance?